Bournemouth Reform Synagogue

+The congregation acts as a "mother congregation" to the Isle of Wight Jewish Society.

 History

 Bournemouth Reform Synagogue was founded in 1947 as the Bournemouth New Synagogue, a break-away from the Bournemouth Hebrew Congregation.
 The split met with fierce opposition from the Hebrew Congregation who at the time refused to share the cemetery.
 At the time it was the ninth Reform synagogue in the country.

-Rabbis

-The synagogue has been led by five ministers over its 60-year history: Rev. Charles Berg (1948–1953), Rev. Stanley Solomons (1953–1969), Rabbi Harold Vallins (1970–1972), Rabbi David Soetendorp (1972–2005), Rabbi Neil Amswych (2005–2014) and Rabbi Maurice Michaels (October 2014–present).
-In 2007, BRS also inducted its first Associate Rabbi – Rabbi Jenny Goldfried Amswych.

-BRS today
+Clergy

+The following individuals have served as rabbi of the congregation:

+Rabbi Jenny Goldfried Amswych, wife of rabbi Neil Amswych served as the congregation's only associate rabbi from 2007 until 2014.

+The congregation in recent times

 Bournemouth Reform Synagogue is a member of the Movement for Reform Judaism, and shares similar goals.
 It seeks to be welcoming to everyone for social activities, educational programmes, for support or for spiritual nourishment.
 It seeks to respond to the needs of individuals who need a combination of both tradition and modernity, and says that it believes that "a healthy community is one that prays, socialises, learns, plans and grows together."

-BRS is one of the many communities responding to a major difficulty of Reform Judaism – "the question of religious authority with the resulting difficulty of setting limits to a liberal religion."
+BRS is one of the many communities who responded to a major difficulty of Reform Judaism – "the question of religious authority with the resulting difficulty of setting limits to a liberal religion."
 A centralised model of religious leadership under Rabbi Soetendorp was responsible for significantly growing the community in size, and in drawing people into the community.

 Under the leadership of Rabbi Neil Amswych the Foundations course was established for adults in 2005, and in 2006 became a partially online course for those who live far away from Bournemouth.
 Community-led decisions have always been a part of every British Reform community but BRS is one of the communities that has employed a model in which the Ritual Forum, re-established in 2005, advises the Rabbi and Council of ritual decisions after long discussions that can sometimes take place over a period of months.

 Under Rabbi Soetendorp's leadership, the synagogue published two volumes of Emet – books compiled and edited by Eve Cowan – that told the life stories of some of its members.
 This model was expanded upon by Rabbi Neil Amswych who, on the Kabbalat Shabbat (Friday night) service, will often ask members to share the things that they are thankful for from the week that has been, and the things that they are looking forward to in the week to come.
 By ritualising story-telling the synagogue has doubled the number of people attending its Friday night (Shabbat) services.

 In 2010 Councillor Barry Goldbart became the fifth Jewish Mayor of Bournemouth.
 He is the first Reform Jewish Mayor and a member of Bournemouth Reform Synagogue.
 Rabbi Neil Amswych was appointed as the Mayor's Chaplain.